metrorailings/OwlBlog/content/posts/chargers-playoff-analysis.md

 headline = "Chargers Playoff Analysis"

 +++
-The \~Los Angeles\~ San Diego Chargers are destined for the 5th seed in the American Football Conference playoffs.
+The \~Los Angeles\~ San Diego Chargers have claimed the 5th seed in the American Football Conference playoffs.
 Despite a crummy home field advantage, the Bolts have rode high on some MVP-quality play from Philip Rivers.

 ***